WebBreacher/tilde_enum/README.md

 The [fuzzdb](https://code.google.com/p/fuzzdb/) word lists are pretty good.
 We sometimes use the https://code.google.com/p/fuzzdb/source/browse/trunk/discovery/PredictableRes/raft-small-words-lowercase.txt (or large or medium) for this work.

-There are bugs in this version (it is 75+% good).
-Looking for fedback and suggestions.
+There are known bugs that we are working to resolve in this version (it is 75+% good).
+Looking for feedback and suggestions.

 Help